mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 3. Work on image classification tasks in your notebook.
 Minimum contribution: data preprocessing (images).

-4. For modeling contributions, the model must achieve a minimum of 60% accuracy for validation.
+4. For modelling contributions, the model must achieve a minimum of 60% accuracy for validation.

 5. The team will evaluate the model's performance using a separate test dataset.